mfogel/polygon-clipping/README.md

 ## Correctness / Tests

+Run: `npm test`

-Much of the testsuite is organized as GeoJSON files, one per test, to make them easy to visualize.
-Browse those tests [here](tests).
-To run the test suite, run `npm test`.
+The tests are broken up into unit tests and end-to-end tests.
+The end-to-end tests are organized as GeoJSON files, to make them easy to visualize thanks to [GitHub's helpful rendering of GeoJSON files](https://help.github.com/articles/mapping-geojson-files-on-github/).
+Browse those tests [here](test/end-to-end).

 ## Performance / Benchmark

+Run: `npm run bench`

 The Martinez-Rueda-Feito polygon clipping algorithm is used to compute the result in `O((n+k)*log(n))` time, where `n` is the total number of edges in all polygons involved and `k` is the number of intersections between edges.

-Benchmark results comparing other implementations coming.

 ## Authors